What’s on this page?

 - Sleep in your own travel sheet.

 If you got beaten and you think they went into your stuff, the way to get rid of it is the heat.
-They apparently don’t live over 40°C so you can try that.
-I have seen travellers putting all their stuff in a black bin bag and leave it at the sun for few hours.
+They apparently don’t live over 50°C so you can try that.
+I have seen travellers putting all their stuff in a black bin bag and leave it at the sun for a day or so.

-Here it is a bit like your backpack, take half of the stuff you (your mum?) planned to take.
-Some things are useful used often, the rest is just useless anticipation that can be bought pretty much anywhere.
+Here it is a bit like your Travel Gears in your backpack, take half of the stuff you (your mum?) planned to put inside.
+Some things are useful when used often, the rest is just useless anticipation that can be bought pretty much anywhere.

 So just take the essential.
 Basic medication is cheap and available in most parts of the world so don’t carry too much and buy on the way.

-- Antibacterial hand gel (in case you cannot wash your hands before eating this delicious street food)
+- Antibacterial hand gel (in case you cannot wash your hands before eating this delicious street food – for the first few days at least)

 - A small mix of pills (just few, buy more there when needed): for the head, for the belly, for motion sickness (if you suffer from it), for allergy